-- March 1, 2024-Provide ACA Form 1095-C to Employees Furnish Form 1095-C to employees by March 1, 2024, if your company is an ALE.
+March 3, 2025-Provide ACA Form 1095-B to Employees

+Furnish Form 1095-B to employees by March 3, 2025, if your company is a non-ALE with a self-insured health plan.
 These statements were required to be provided on or before Jan.
 31; however, the IRS extended this deadline by 30 days.
 With the extension, the deadline is normally March 2.
-However, since 2024 is a leap year, the deadline is March 1, 2024. - March 1, 2024-Provide ACA Form 1095-B to Employees Furnish Form 1095-B to employees by March 1, 2024, if your company is a non-ALE with a self-insured health plan.
-These statements were required to be provided on or before Jan.
-31; however, the IRS extended this deadline by 30 days.
-With the extension, the deadline is normally March 2.
-However, since 2024 is a leap year, the deadline is March 1, 2024.
+However, because the deadline falls on a weekend, the statements must be furnished by the next business day, which is March 3, 2025.